graved/QuestProgressShare/README.md

 ### 1.1.5
 - Prevent "Quest accepted" message from showing when expanding quest categories
-- Save and restore the sendInParty flag on reload

 ### 1.1.3
 - Don't show "Quest completed" message when quest is abandoned